Introductory course information

 References from an official email address (ie. NOT Outlook, Gmail, Yahoo, etc.) This can be from your previous institution if you were a student in the last 4 years or from a line manager if you are currently working.

 You will need to nominate a work place Mentor to support your workplace learning for the duration of the course.

-Suitable applicants will be invited to interview, where they will be required to further demonstrate their suitability for the course by talking through their portfolio and demonstrating the motivation for combining studying with learning.
+Suitable applicants will be invited to interview, where they will be required to further demonstrate their suitability for the course by talking through their work experience and demonstrating the motivation for combining studying with learning.

-If you have achieved a qualification such as a foundation degree or Certificate in Higher Education, or have gained credit at another higher education institution in a relevant subject, you may be able to enter the course at level 5.
-For further information, please visit our Credit Transfer page [link].
+If you have achieved a qualification such as a Foundation Degree or HND, or have gained credit at another higher education institution, you may be able to enter the course at level 5 or level 6.
+For further information please visit our Credit Transfer page.
 Other qualifications and relevant work experience may also count for academic credit.
-Further information is available at our Accreditation of Prior Learning page.
+Further information is available at our Accreditation of Prior Learning page

 - Professional Development: This module focuses on self-reflection, development and personal effectiveness from a career and character profile allowing the student to focus on how their performance is affected by their past and future experiences and learning.
 There are 2 coursework assessments.

 - Business and Legal Environment: This module introduces the concept of the business environment within which individual business organisations operate and how it has an impact upon their aims and objectives, day to day operation, and their future strategy.
 The sources of law are explored the influence that the legal environment has on business in general, and in particular situations and settings.
 There are two written assessments, and one on line test.

 - Marketing: This module aims to introduce students to the marketing concept and enable them to apply the theory to their workplaces.
 It challenges students to think about how customers’ needs can be met using the resources available.
 Critically, the marketing concept of value underpins all the tools and techniques covered in the module.
 There are 2 coursework assessments